Welcome to Life Images by Jill

 As the fire died down and the sun set on our last night, it was with some sadness we returned to the boat.

 I was so nervous, and felt so vulnerable in that tiny helicopter, and so I didn't really enjoy the flight, and yet small planes don't bother me.
+The views however were amazing.

 The falls are an iconic Kimberley landmark and a place of spiritual significance to the Wunambal Gaambera aboriginal people who know the falls as Punamii-unpuu.

 To reach the falls on foot there is a 4-wheel-drive unsealed track north of the Gibb River Road.
-The172km Mitchell Plateau track is unsealed, narrow, and can have steep inclines and river crossings, necessitating a high-clearance 4WD.
+The 172km Mitchell Plateau track is unsealed, narrow, and can have steep inclines and river crossings, necessitating a high-clearance 4WD.
 Allow 2-3 hours each way.
 Here is a link to an excellent Kimberley guide - www.Kimberley Australia.
 Their blog post about the Mitchell Plateau track shows many photos of the drive in.

-About 45 minutes later we landed at a bush air-strip and for the light plane flight back to Broome - about 2 hours.
+About 45 minutes later we landed at a bush air-strip for the light plane flight back to Broome - about 2 hours.
 Time for one last photo with our travel group.

 It was wonderful seeing the Kimberley from the air on our way back to Broome.
 We were amazed with the detail we captured through the window with a mobile phone!